Are you familiar with the term “mental load?”

 For the past five years I’ve dedicated my time and business to learning, researching and creating the best strategies and methodologies to help women leaders create the type of fulfillment they truly want in their lives and careers.

-I’m excited to bring this work to the Society of Women Engineers and its members in the upcoming Reignite Your Light workshops.
-Join us for a live, interactive workshop that will have you feeling refocused and reinspired in your engineering journey.
+I’m excited to bring this work to the Society of Women Engineers and its members in these Reignite Your Light workshops.
+These on-demand presentations will have you feeling refocused and reinspired in your engineering journey.

 - Reengineer Your Thoughts for Success (for early career professionals & collegians)

 Mental load may not be number one on the list of women’s equality issues, yet it is a pervasive issue affecting women regardless of relationship status, job position or ethnicity.